ezsystems/ezpublish-docker/README.md

 ### Docker images

-These should be refactored in the future to be the something like the following images:
+These should be refactored in the future to be something like the following list of containers:
 - http server with fastcgi
 - php fpm for serving php
 - crontab container with php cli
+- Database: Mysql|Postgres|..
+- Clustering:
+ - Cache: Memcached|Redis|..
+ - HTTP cache: Varnish|Nginx|..
+ - FS: NFS|GridFS|..  (services like S3 might not need a continer, but could have a contianer acting as proxy)

-**Note** We should take more advantage of offical images from Docker, however they now use Debian as it takes less space then Ubuntu, and for lowest space use (and memory?) base images should be the same across all our offical images.
+**Note** We should take advantage of offical images from Docker as much as possible, however they now use Debian as it takes less space then Ubuntu, and for lowest space use (and memory?) base images should be the same across all our offical images.

 And development mode or not should probably rather be a global parameter then special images.